 The allegations, including those pertaining to Ms. Kinne submitting a falsified document to the Bankruptcy Court are not so vague that the defendants could not frame a response in their Motion to Dismiss.
-While Dr. Mikovits may not have artfully pled her allegations, the deficiencies are certainly not justification for a dismissal of the case against the Whittemore Consortium.
+The allegations in the complaint are more than sufficient to frame the case against the Whittemore Consortium.